tonystrawberry/ztm-react/README.md

 If redux-thunk middleware is enabled, anytime you attempt to dispatch a function instead of an object, the middleware will call that function with dispatch method itself as the first argument.

 ## Container pattern
+ShopPage (parent) should not be managing the loading state of each of its children (CollectionsOverview being one of them).
+So in order to making ShopPage as dumb (isolated) as possible, we create a container that would encapsulate the loading logic by getting the loading state and return a CollectionsOverview with the loading props like below.
+Again, we are using HOC pattern.

+Container does not render anything.
+It just passes props.
 ```
 // collections-overview.container.jsx
 import { connect } from 'react-redux';